Shree Hari Chemicals Export Ltd Directors Report.

 EXTRACT OF ANNUAL RETURN

-As provided under sub Section (3) of Section 92 of the Act, the extract of annual return is enclosed, which forms part of the directors report as Annexure I.
+As provided under sub Section (3) of Section 92 of the Act, the extract of annual return is enclosed, which forms part of the Board s Report as Annexure I in the prescribed Form No. MGT-9.
+The same is available on http://www.shreeharichemicals.in/annualreturn.aspx

-In accordance with the requirement of the Central Government and pursuant to Section 148 of the Act, your Company carries out an annual audit of cost accounts.
-The due date for filing the Cost Audit Report of the Company for the Financial Year ended March 31, 2017 was September 30, 2017 and the same was filed in XBRL mode by the Cost Auditor on September 27, 2017.
+In accordance with the requirement of the Central Government and pursuant to Section 148 of the Act, your Company carries out an annual audit of cost accounts of the Company.

 The Secretarial Auditors Report is annexed as Annexure II.